 This is outfit #1, a red fox trimmed parka and matching red fox trimmed gloves.

-Moments later, we bounce from one end of the primary color spectrum to another, with equally satisfying results.
-Outfit #2 is trimmed with silver fox, including either a large collar or a stole wrapped around her shoulders.
+Outfit #3 is trimmed with silver fox, including either a large collar or a stole wrapped around her shoulders.

 A later wide shot demonstrates it is probably an oversized collar, as the hood and the collar wreath every part of Natalie Wood above her chest in silver fox fur.